Tifarahani/Pewlett-Hackard-Analysis/README.md

 ## Summary

-knowing if the company has enough human resources in comparison with the retirement work force data,a good planning is essential, especially when such a large number of the employees is involved.
-Reports above give a good insight about the number of the employees that are about to retire and hold specific title.
-However, I believe that additional break down per department will be beneficial for the company.
-In this case headquarters can see what to expect in each department separately.
-In order to retrieve department name information.
+* knowing if the company has enough human resources in comparison with the retirement work force data,a good planning is essential, especially when such a large number of the employees is involved.
+Reports show the number of the employees that are about to retire and hold specific title.
+* Retrieve the department name information.
 * Merging additional table `departments` into existing table `retirement_titles` with the `inner join`.
-After removing the duplicates, with `DISTINCT ON` command, the table was ready to be used for additional queries.
+After removing the duplicates, with `DISTINCT ON` command, the
 <p align="center">
 <img src="https://github.com/Tifarahani/Pewlett-Hackard-Analysis/blob/main/Table%20results/Extra_TitlesAndDepartment.png" width="60%" height="60%">
 </p>